 At this point, we did go searching for OUR hotel.
 We stayed in Brentwood, just south of Nashville but really only a 10-15 minutes drive.
 It was well worth the drive for the lower prices and the quieter stay.
 Our hotel was right in an office building district and felt completely safe.
 There wasn't a whole lot around as far as eating and doing, but for sleeping and getting a good nights rest without breaking the bank it was PERFECT!

-It was an eventful Saturday evening on the quaint streets of Nantucket, MA.
-These phrases, eventful and Nantucket don't usually occupy the same sentence.
-However, during the time of our stay on this lovely island, it happened to not only be our honeymoon (exciting and eventful in itself), but also the Figawi race weekend.
+It was a crowded Saturday evening on the quaint streets of Nantucket, MA.
+During the time of our stay on this lovely island, it happened to not only be our honeymoon, but also the Figawi Race weekend on the island.
 This annual boat race is the kick off celebration to the summer season for Nantucket island.
-The streets were lined with college students eager and loud, awaiting whatever activities were to occupy their last night on the island before returning back to the school, as well as boaters full of exhaustion after a long day of racing, and of the course the ever so lucky families who also were in attendance for this fun-filled event.
+The streets were lined with college students eager and loud, awaiting whatever activities were to occupy their last night on the island before returning back to their schools.
+Exhausted boaters after a long day of sailing, and of the course the ever so lucky families were also in attendance for this fun-filled weekend.